10 Ways to Make the Most Out of your Small Kitchen

 Tip 1 - Limit Your Appliances

-Too many appliances bulking out your counter top space?
-Here are some appliances that can save the day.
+Too many appliances bulking out your countertop space?
+Here are some that can save the day!

-The Quooker.
-Sick of constantly re-filling your kettle, twiddling your thumbs while waiting for it to boil?
+Sick of constantly re-filling your kettle, twiddling your thumbs whilst waiting for it to boil?
 Let me introduce: the Quooker.
-The Quooker is a revolutionary integration of the kitchen tap and kettle, allowing it to provide cold, hot and boiling water immediately.
+A revolutionary integration of the kitchen tap and kettle, it provides both cold, hot and boiling water immediately.
 The Quooker is ultra-safe and child protected, meaning it can be securely used in a family home without the concern of injury.

-With its super-efficient design, the Quooker comes with a tap and a slim line tank which is hidden underneath.
+With its super-efficient design, the Quooker comes with a tap and a slimline tank which is hidden underneath.
 The Quooker’s standby usage is around 3 pence a day due to its patented high vacuum insulation.
-Whilst the Quooker is unfortunately not the most wallet-friendly purchase at £850 upwards, this piece is a real investment if you’re a fan of efficiency, space and innovation.
+Whilst the Quooker is unfortunately not the most wallet-friendly purchase at £850 upwards, this piece is a real investment if you’re a fan of efficiency, design, space and innovation.

-Tefal Actifry.
 Upon first sight, the Actifry looks like a fad, one-use chip fryer that can supposedly create a healthy batch of chips and more using only one spoonful of oil - that's unheard of, isn't it?
-And yet, its true, this innovative appliance out performs itself and can do so much more than make a batch of chips.
+And yet, its true, this innovative appliance outperforms itself and can do so much more than make a batch of chips.
 The Actifry has the ability to create tasty stir-fry's, stews, casseroles, curries, risottos and even desserts.
 Say goodbye to your oven cooker!